Frequently Asked Questions

 Yes!
 Your family can watch the finish of the swim and help you celebrate your big accomplishment.
 The race ends at the L Street Beach at the Curley Community Center on Columbia Road in South Boston.
 Please come on down and cheer on the finishers.
 The fastest swimmers typically finish about two-and-a-half hours after the start, and the slowest swimmers will be finishing just before the 5-hour cutoff time.
 We encourage you to arrive early to see the exciting finish and cheer on all the swimmers.

 Because the Boston Light Swim is a popular event with limited annual slots, we offer current year event volunteers the opportunity to bypass the swimmer selection lottery in the following year as a way of saying thank you for supporting the swim.
 Because of this incentive, volunteering has also become very popular, and we have instituted a volunteer lottery, limited to 4 official volunteers on Friday evening (to help with the pre-race safety meeting and dinner) and 4 official volunteers on Saturday (to help with set-up, finish line management, and cleanup).
 These volunteers are also selected by lottery.
-That lottery typically opens within in a week or so of the closing of the swimmer’s lottery.
+That lottery typically opens around the same time the swimmer’s lottery closes.
 If you want to be an official volunteer, keep an eye on our home page and Facebook page for the announcement of when that lottery opens.
 The lottery will remain open for a week or two, and then we will make a random drawing from all applicants to determine who will be the official volunteers.

 If you would like to volunteer but are not interested in claiming one of the official slots in order to bypass the swimmer selection lottery the following year, please contact Elaine Howley or Greg O’Connor for more information.